Positive returns.

 The key insight

 Optimus returns come in bursts, not linearly.
-Investors must expect periods of flat performance and sharp drawdowns between major events — that is the strategy working as designed.
+Expect flat or painful intervals between events — that is the strategy working as designed, not a malfunction.

 Different strategies require